 What Does Historic Sexual Abuse Mean?

 Historic sexual offences can be very complicated cases.

 In simple terms, they are offences that happened some time ago.
-Crucially, there is no time limit that applies to the reporting of historic sexual offences.
+Crucially, no time limit applies to the reporting of historic sexual offences.

 It is important to note that these cases will be dealt with by the laws that were current at the time of the alleged offence.
-So that might mean the Sexual Offences Act 1956 or – if the offence is alleged to have happened after 1 May 2004 – the Sexual Offences Act 2003.
+So that might mean the Sexual Offences Act 1956 or – if the offence is alleged after 1 May 2004 – the Sexual Offences Act 2003.